In This Article Expand or collapse the "in this article" section Social Epidemiology

 • Institute of Medicine.
 2001.
 Health and behavior: The interplay of biological, behavioral, and societal influences.
 Washington, DC: National Academy.

 Chapter 4 outlines the work of social epidemiologists and other researchers, and their findings that social factors play importantly in population health work.
-Gives historical perspective to the emergence of social epidemiology, and to areas of study such as income inequality, social capital, and social conditions.
+Gives historical perspective to the emergence of social epidemiology and to areas of study such as income inequality, social capital, and social conditions.

-• Krieger, Nancy.
-2001a.
+• Krieger, N. 2001a.
 A glossary for social epidemiology.
 Journal of Epidemiology and Community Health 55:693–700.

 DOI: 10.1136/jech.55.10.693